solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 decentralized finance (DeFi), gaming, and e-commerce, allowing you to build cutting-edge applications with a seamless user experience.
-Stay curious and experiment with different tools to push the boundaries of what you can achieve with mobile dApps.
+Stay curious and experiment with different tools to push the boundaries of what you can achieve with mobile apps.
 Let's put our knowledge to test by building a counting app with React Native for Android OS!

-## Lab: Building a Mobile Counter dApp with React Native
+## Lab: Building a Mobile Counter app with React Native

-This dApp will display a counter and allow users to make increments via a transaction on the Solana blockchain.
+This app will display a counter and allow users to make increments via a transaction on the Solana blockchain.
 The app will also connect to a wallet for signing transactions.